gwu-montreal/know-your-rights/README.md

 files is included.
 On Windows, double-click "export-localized.bat" (or run it from the command-line).
-It will open the project file in InDesign, replace all document links with their localized versions for each language, and export a PDF of the result.
+It will open the project file in InDesign, replace all document links with their localized versions for each language, and export a PDF and InDesign file of the result. **Note that you may have to close InDesign before running the script.**

 Note that this script has no guarantee of producing visually pleasing documents!
-It's just an experiment.

-**(TODO: fix localization script to reflect new folder structure.)**
+You will likely have to further modify the InDesign file and re-export it -- the script exists to help scaffold the initial work.